lsst-dm/cm-service/README.md

 tells VSCode how to start an application for debugging, after which VSCode's breakpoints and other debug tools are available.

-This example `launch.json` file illustrates the launch of a debuggable CM Service instance using `usdf-cm-dev`
+This example `launch.json` file illustrates the launch of a debuggable CM Service and Daemon instances using `usdf-cm-dev`
 resources:

 ```